GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 ## About Me

-I recently graduated with my master's degree in Software Engineering at Zhejiang Normal University (ZJNU) (2025), where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
+I hold a Bachelor’s degree in Computer Science and a Master’s degree in Software Engineering from Zhejiang Normal University (ZJNU), China.
-Prior to pursuing my master's degree, I obtained my Bachelor's in Computer Science from the same university.
-I'm currently serving as a
+I was fortunate to be mentored and guided by [Professor Ma Maode](http://qufaculty.qu.edu.qa/mamaode/home/) and Professor Wang Hui (Robert).

-gruduate researcher at the UbiSmart Lab, ZJNU, focusing on federated learning, Intenet of Things, Internet of Medical Things (IoMT), and AI for security and Privacy under the mentorship of [Professor Ma Maode](http://qufaculty.qu.edu.qa/mamaode/home/) and Professor Wang Hui.
+I also served as a Graduate Research Assistant in the UbiSmart Lab at ZJNU, where I focused on Federated Learning, the Internet of Things (IoT), the Internet of Medical Things (IoMT), and AI for Security.

 ## Research Interests

-- **AI for Cybersecurity**
+- **AI for Security**
 - **Federated Learning**
 - **Internet of Things**
 - **Internet of Medical Things**